Concert band

 Concert band music generally includes original wind compositions, concert marches, transcriptions of orchestral arrangements, light music, and popular music.
 Though the concert band does have similar instrumentation to the marching band, a marching band's main purpose is to perform while marching.
-In contrast, a concert band strictly performs as a stationary ensemble.
+In contrast, a concert band usually performs as a stationary ensemble, though European ensembles often do both.

 Origins

 The origins of concert band can be traced back to the French Revolution, in which large bands would often gather for patriotic festivals and celebrations.
 These bands would play popular music that would immediately captivate the public's attention.
 Throughout the French Revolution, however, serious composers were often not interested in composing music for bands; this was due in large part to the instrumentation.
-Concert bands were (and still are not) standardized in their required type and number of instruments, making it nearly impossible to write the correct number of parts for the correct types of instruments.
+Concert bands were (and still are) not standardized in their required type and number of instruments, making it nearly impossible to write the correct number of parts for the correct types of instruments.
 The quality of instruments also impacted composers' unwillingness to compose music for concert band.
-Wind instruments at this time were often difficult to play in tune and had difficulty in switching pitch and rhythm fast enough.
+Wind instruments at that time were often difficult to play in tune and had difficulty in switching pitch and rhythm fast enough.
 This in turn influenced bands to stick with pieces that were transposed from orchestral movements and arrangements, something that has carried into modern day.

 During the 19th century, large ensembles of wind and percussion instruments in the British and American traditions existed mainly in the form of the military band for ceremonial and festive occasions, and the works performed consisted mostly of marches.
 The only time wind bands were used in a concert setting comparable to that of a symphony orchestra was when transcriptions of orchestral or operatic pieces were arranged and performed, as there were comparatively few original concert works for a large wind ensemble.

 It wasn't until the early 20th century that composers began writing works for concert band.
 Concert band composers of this time were frustrated at the lack of quality music for bands, and as such, began writing and performing pieces to remedy this.
-One of the first and most important concert band arrangements, First Suite for Band by Gustav Holst was written in 1909.
-Other composers of this time period include Ralph Vaughn Williams, Richard Wagner, and Aaron Copland.
+One of the first and most important original works for concert band, First Suite for Band by Gustav Holst, was written in 1909.
+Other composers of this time period include Ralph Vaughan Williams, Richard Wagner, and Aaron Copland.